pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.
 * GPU memory requirements may vary significantly based on the number of sampled video frames and model generation settings.
 * Generated prediction datasets and summary reports provide the baseline performance reference used to compare direct Qwen2-VL inference with CLIP-based and self-supervised autoencoder representation-learning pipelines.
-* This notebook is intended for development-subset experimentation, workflow validation, and parameter optimization rather than full-dataset execution.
+* This notebook is intended for development-subset VideoQA inference using direct Qwen2-VL-7B evaluation.
+It is used for baseline performance measurement, workflow validation, and generation of reference predictions for downstream representation-learning comparisons.